 Kabuki is in Japanese, but you can rent a translator device for the show.
 It is ¥500, and you pay ¥1000 for a deposit (you get the deposit back when you return the device after the show).
 You must have cash on hand for the rental and deposit.
 The device has a small screen where it will translate the dialogue during the show.
 It also gives background information about the show itself and Kabuki motifs.
 If you don’t understand Japanese then renting a translator is worth the money.
 It will help you to understand the show and Kabuki as well.

 The show I saw was Kotobuki Soga no Taimen.
 It was the story of two brothers (Soga no Juro and Soga no Goro) who set out to avenge their father’s death.
 It started with a group of feudal lords on stage talking about an upcoming hunt on Mount Fuji.
-They were talking about how wonderful everything was them.
-Kudo Suketsune, a powerful councilor to the current Shogun, was set to lead the hunt.
+They were talking about how excellent everything was them.
+Kudo Suketsune, a counsellor to the current Shogun, was set to lead the hunt.
 Of course (dun dun dun) he was the one who killed Juro and Goro’s father.
-Kobayashi Asahina (a servant of Kudo Suketsune) agreed to let the brothers meet to Kudo Suketsune.
+Kobayashi Asahina (a servant of Kudo Suketsune) agreed to let the brothers to with meet Kudo Suketsune.
 Juro, the oldest was calm and rational, but Goro was ready for revenge.
 The act ended before any significant confrontation happened.

 What is it Like Seeing a Kabuki Show?